xuanzang6013/testing-tools/README.md

 ```
 Usage: connect_flood_server -H <serIp1[,serIp2,serIp3...]> -P <portMin-portMax>  [-t|-u|-s]
 ```
+The number of serIPs, The number of threads are used
 - `-H` : specify one or more server addresses, separate by ','.
 Will create one thread for each seraddr.
 - `-p` : specify client port range, separate by '-'
 - `-t` : TCP mode (default)